raducanb/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 2 spaces (this conserves space in print and makes line wrapping less likely).
-Never indent with tabs.
-Be sure to set this preference in Xcode.
+* Indent using XCode default (4 spaces).
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
+* Set page guide at column 120 (see below how to deal with exceeding this limit.

 **Preferred:**
 ```objc